-• Title VI of the Civil Rights Act of 1964, which or national origin.
-The following individual is designated to as the Title VI Coordinator for OKCPS: Christopher Berry
+Title VI of the Civil Rights Act of 1964 prohibits discrimination on the basis of race, color, or national origin.
+The following individual is designated to as the Title VI Coordinator for OKCPS:

+Christopher Berry

-Director, Language and Cultural Services (405) 587-0056
+Director, Language and Cultural Services

+587-0056

-• Title II of the Americans with Disabilities Act of 1990, which prohibits discrimination on the basis of disability, and Section 504 of the Rehabilitation Act of disability.
+Title II of the Americans with Disabilities Act of 1990 prohibits discrimination on the basis of disability, and Section 504 of the Rehabilitation Act of 1973, which prohibits discrimination on the basis of disability.
 The district also complies with the Individuals with Disabilities Education Act ("IDEA").
 The following person is designated as the Title II/ Section 504 Coordinator for OKCPS: